Newspaper Page Text

 the curbstone.

-The man, he said. in his haste to
+The man. he said, in his haste to

 get away from the scene of the ac

-cident, dropped a large bottle of
+cident. dropped a large bottle of

-liguid which smelled lil:~ alcohol
+liquid which smelled lil ’ alcohol

 After being treated at the hos